What Helps with Alcohol Withdrawal?

 View our editorial policy

 Alcohol withdrawal is characterized by uncomfortable symptoms.
-Although home remedies are unreliable, there are some tips that may help ease the discomfort.
+Although home remedies are unreliable, some tips may help ease the discomfort.

-Alcohol withdrawal is associated with uncomfortable physical and psychological symptoms.
-Unfortunately, there are no reliable home remedies or shortcuts for treating those symptoms, but there are some things that can help with alcohol withdrawal.
+Alcohol withdrawal is a group of uncomfortable physical and psychological symptoms that occur when you stop drinking alcohol after using it consistently for a prolonged period.
+Unfortunately, there are no reliable home remedies or shortcuts for treating those symptoms, but some things can help with alcohol withdrawal.

 In some cases, alcohol withdrawal can be dangerous, even lethal.
-Anyone who has developed a dependence on alcohol is urged to undergo an assessment with a rehab professional before beginning the detox process in order to ensure that it is done safely.
+Anyone with alcohol dependence is urged to undergo an assessment with a rehab professional before beginning the detox process to ensure it is done safely.
 In addition, the professional may provide personalized tips that can help with alcohol withdrawal management.

 Related Articles About Alcohol Abuse